Gaslighting and Abuse: Art Historian / Professor Catherine Wilkins — The History of a College Scam

 What was Catherine doing while I had cancer?
 Cheating on me.
 Committing adultery.
 Having several affairs.
 She even had a long-term secret affair with David Brodosi, faculty at USF.

-In an attempt to hide her sexual affair with David Brodosi, Catherine Wilkins told me Brodosi raped her.
+In an attempt to hide her sexual affair with David Brodosi at USF, Catherine Wilkins told me Brodosi raped her.

 I told Catherine, she must report David Brodosi for sexual harassment and rape, immediately.
+She must go to the police and university authorities.
 Several times, I insisted she file a detailed sexual predator report of David Brodosi.

 But the truth turned out to be, their adultery was completely consensual.